bd-R/The-bdverse/index.md

 ## Objectives

-* Advancing user level data exploration and cleaning of biodiversity data in R.
+* To advance user level data exploration and cleaning of biodiversity data in R.
-* Supporting users with- and without programming capabilities.
+* To support users with- and without programming capabilities.
-* Promoting implementation of biodiversity standards, methodology and tools being developed by the Biodiversity Informatics community.
+* To promote implementation of biodiversity standards, methodology and tools being developed by the Biodiversity Informatics community.
-* Harnessing the power of new, yet stable, R features.
-* Enriching both the biodiversity research community and the R users community.
+* To enrich both the biodiversity research community and the R users community.

 ## Project timetable